≡ Menu

 Origin of the Greater Swiss Mountain Dog

-The Greater Swiss Mountain Dog is considered the oldest and largest of the four varieties of Swiss Mountain Dogs that we still have in existence today.
+The Greater Swiss Mountain Dog is considered the oldest and largest of the four varieties of Swiss Mountain Dogs that we still have today.
+The other four are the:

-Old, we mean old!
-Because it is believed that the Greater Swiss Mountain Dog is actually the direct descendent of Roman war dogs that accompanied the Roman soldiers when the invaded Switzerland over 2000 years ago.
+And when we say old, we mean old!
+It is believed that the Greater Swiss Mountain Dog is the direct descendent of Roman war dogs that accompanied the Roman soldiers when they invaded Switzerland over 2000 years ago.

 These “war dogs”…